japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 handleExecutorAdded...FIXME

-handleExecutorAdded is used when DAGSchedulerEventProcessLoop is requested to handle an xref:scheduler:DAGSchedulerEvent.adoc#ExecutorAdded[ExecutorAdded] event.
+handleExecutorAdded is used when DAGSchedulerEventProcessLoop is requested to handle an scheduler:DAGSchedulerEvent.md#ExecutorAdded[ExecutorAdded] event.

 === [[handleExecutorLost]] ExecutorLost Event Handler